From Passive Metric to Active Signal: The Evolving Role of Uncertainty Quantification in Large Language Models: Advanced Reasoning

 \subsection{Between Reasoning Paths: Weighted Selection.}

-Inference-time scaling, where models generate many reasoning traces and then aggregate them, has become a standard strategy for improving robustness \cite{pan2025coat, liu2025can}.
+Inference-time scaling, where models generate many reasoning traces and then aggregate them, has become a standard strategy for improving robustness \cite{pan2025coat, liu2025can, zhang2025confidence}.
 Uncertainty enables nuanced selection between generated reasoning paths to improve overall accuracy. \paragraph{Confidence-Weighted Selection.} Recent work moves beyond the “one path, one vote” function by leveraging uncertainty as a weighting signal \cite{yin2024reasoning, fu2025deepthinkconfidence}.
 Confidence-Informed Self-Consistency (CISC) \cite{liu2025cisc} assigns each reasoning path a holistic confidence score based on its length-normalized probability, which then weights the final vote.
 Confidence Enhanced Reasoning (CER) \cite{razghandi2025cer} instead evaluates confidence at crucial intermediate steps, aggregating them into a more robust score.
-Other approaches apply Bayesian inference to select promising paths \cite{yan2025position}, or trained reward models to compute confidence scores \cite{muennighoff2025s1, li2025testtime_preference_optimization}. \paragraph{Utility vs. Fidelity Trade-off.} Weighted methods expose a tension between the \emph{utility} of confidence scores for local decisions and their \emph{fidelity} for global calibration.
+Other approaches apply Bayesian inference to select promising paths \cite{yan2025position}, or trained reward models to compute confidence scores \cite{muennighoff2025s1, li2025testtime_preference_optimization}.

+\paragraph{Utility vs. Fidelity Trade-off.} Weighted methods expose a tension between the \emph{utility} of confidence scores for local decisions and their \emph{fidelity} for global calibration.
 As \citet{liu2025cisc} show, methods with strong global calibration (confidence aligning with average accuracy) often struggle to distinguish correct from incorrect reasoning paths on a single question.
 The key factor is \textbf{Within-Question Discrimination (WQD)}, the ability of confidence to separate right from wrong answers given one problem.
 A sharp, locally discriminative signal, even if globally ``overconfident'', is more useful for path selection.
 CER embodies this principle by emphasizing confidence at critical reasoning steps, favoring local discrimination over global fidelity \cite{razghandi2025cer}.

 These approaches illustrate a fundamental trade-off.
 CER’s fine-grained step evaluation improves robustness in long-chain reasoning, but increases implementation complexity.
 By contrast, CISC’s holistic scoring is simpler but more sensitive to minor, non-critical errors.
 Both rely on calibrated confidence estimates; when miscalibrated, the weighting mechanism may amplify errors instead of correcting them.
 More details in Appendix Table \ref{tab:reasoning_analysis}.